Pine Flat Dam: Post-construction events

-Following the September 11, 2001 terrorist attacks in New York City, Pine Flat Dam was closed to all public access because of its importance in protecting the region from floods and the damage that the impounded water would do if the dam was breached.
+Following the September 11 attacks in New York City, Pine Flat Dam was closed to all public access because of its importance in protecting the region from floods and the damage that the impounded water would do if the dam was breached.

 Design and operations

 Pine Flat Dam is a solid concrete gravity structure that stands 440 ft high from foundations and 424 ft high above the Kings River.
 At an elevation of 951.5 ft, the reservoir has a capacity of 1000000 acre feet and covers 5970 acre, stretching 21 mi up the river with 67 mi of shoreline.
 The spillway consists of six bays each controlled by a 36x42 foot (11x13 m) tainter gate, and has a capacity of 391000 cuft/s at full reservoir elevation.
 The dam's hydroelectric power station contains three 55 megawatt (MW) Francis turbines with a combined capacity of 165 MW.
 The plant produces about 420 million kilowatt hours (KWh) annually, enough to supply the needs of about 47,000 households.

 The dam and reservoir serve the primary purpose of flood control, so its flood-control reservation is large at 475000 acre feet, nearly half of the reservoir's capacity.
 The dam provides flood protection to about 300 mi2 of land and is operated to maintain a maximum downstream discharge of 4750 cuft/s at Crescent Weir, a water diversion structure on the Kings River about 6 mi northwest of Lemoore.
 Due to the limited capacity of the reservoir, dam operators are often forced to release flows that exceed this limit in high runoff years, including in 1969, 1978, and 1986.
 In the 1969 floods, 1017000 acre feet of water – greater than the entire capacity of Pine Flat Lake – poured over the dam's spillway.
 An average of 200000 acre feet of water is spilled each year, reducing valuable irrigation water supplies and causing flooding, because Pine Flat Dam is unable to contain it.
 This has prompted plans to raise the dam, which would increase the storage capacity by up to 124000 acre feet, all of which would be added to the flood-control pool.
 Increasing the height of the dam would also allow for development of more water resources for irrigation and greater power generation.

 The dam is also operated to maintain base flows in the Kings River during low water summers for wildlife conservation purposes.
 On September 11, 1964, the California Department of Fish and Game and the KRWA signed an agreement that established a minimum release of 50 to 100 cuft/s, which can be reduced to 25 cuft/s if inflows from downstream tributaries exceed that amount.